TobseTobse/OpenWrt_NordVPN_WireGuard/README.md

 ./update
 ```

-This should download all the scripts in this project.
+This should download all the scripts in this project directly from GitHub.
 Then install Wireguard with this:

 ```./install_wireguard```